foxford/event/docs/src/api/event/create.md

 created_by           | agent_id | _required_ | An agent who created the event.
 created_at           | int      | _required_ | The event's absolute creation timestamp in milliseconds.
 classroom_id         | uuid     | _optional_ | If room belongs to a dispatcher's classroom - id of the classroom.

+[^1]: All previous events with the same label will be excluded from set queries like they never existed.